 - Three Belton structures are listed on the National Register of Historic Places.

 Visit the City of Belton’s website here: cityofbeltonsc.com

-Visity the City of Anderson’s website here: andersoncountysc.org
+Visit the Anderson County website here: andersoncountysc.org